 “Randomized, double blind, placebo-controlled study examined effects on testosterone patches on 75 women, aged 31-65 who had undergone a hysterectomy and bilateral oophorectomy (removal of both ovaries).
 Hysterectomies, without or without oophorectomy significantly decrease circulating levels of testosterone.
 Over three consecutive, 12-week periods, the women were given placebo, 150-mcg test patches, or 300-mcg testosterone patches.
 The unequivocal result was that women who received 300-mcg patches showed significant improvement in sexual function, mood, and general well-being.”

 Another study published by the Journal of Clinical Endocrinology and Metabolism showed that women who were given testosterone therapy lost two times more body fat and gained more muscle mass than women given a placebo.
 The women taking the testosterone therapy gained considerable lean muscle mass over a nine-month period (which helps you to lose weight).
 Both groups were on the same low-fat diet and exercise regime during the course of study.

-Additionally, studies suggest that a deficiency in testosterone can be a “key predictive factor” for heart disease in menopausal women or women who have had hysterectomies, and that these women have three times more risk in developing cardiovascular disease – so treating low testosterone in women is important.
+Additionally, studies suggest that a deficiency in testosterone can be a “key predictive factor” for heart disease in menopausal women or women who have had hysterectomies, and that these women have three times more risk in developing cardiovascular disease – so treating low testosterone is important.

 Of course, women only need a very small percentage of testosterone supplementation compared to what men need.
 When testosterone is balanced, women report that they feel more like they did when they were younger and have pep in their step again, with better mood and motivation.
 Entering the hormonal shifts that occur with peri-menopause and menopause can really have an impact on life and it’s always rewarding to feel like oneself again!